 If there is any action needed you will be contacted by a doctor or a pharmacist.

-If this will not be possible for you and you would like your blood pressure checked then kindly call 01273 480888 to make an appointment with the HCA.
+If you would like to have your blood pressure checked and cannot self monitor at home or in surgery then please do call 01273 480888 to make an appointment with one of our Healthcare Assistants.